Visit Paris: Neighborhoods to visit and where to stay, top landmarks

 Visiting Paris soon and would like some helpful information to get the most out of your trip?
-In our guide you will find out about which neighborhood(quartiers) to discover, which landmarks to visit, which museums to see, and of course the French capital’s most beautiful parks and gardens.
+In our guide you will find out about which neighborhood(quartiers) to visit, where to stay, which landmarks to see, which museums to discover, and of course the French capital’s most beautiful parks and gardens.
 We have selected all the most unmissable as well unusual activities which will make your stay in Paris truly unique.

 For a successful visit of the City of Light, plan a stay of 4 to 5 days at the very least, but if time is tight, rest assured you can tick off the main activities in 3 days.